-Note that there are few conjugacy classes with scl strictly between $0$ and $1/48$, so one may expect many $3$-manifolds to have only finitely many such conjugacy classes.
-For example, Michael Hull suggested the following result in personal communications.
+Note that there are few types of conjugacy classes as above with scl strictly between $0$ and $1/48$, so one may expect many $3$-manifolds to have only finitely many such conjugacy classes.
+For example, Michael Hull suggested the following statement in personal communications.

-\begin{corr} Let $M$ be a prime $3$-manifold with only hyperbolic pieces in its (possibly trivial) geometric decomposition, then $\scl_M(g)>0$ for all $g\neq id$ and there are only finitely many conjugacy classes $g$ with $\scl_M(g)<1/48$. \end{corr} \begin{proof} Let $g\neq id$.
-If $g$ does not conjugate into any vertex group, then $\scl_M(g)\ge 1/6$ by Lemma \ref{lemma: 1/6 bound for 3-mfds}.
-If $g$ lies in a hyperbolic piece $N$ and does not conjugate into any peripheral subgroup, then $\scl_M(g)\ge \scl_{(N,\partial N)}(g)>0$ by Lemma \ref{lemma:vertex group hyp case}.
-If $g$ conjugates into some JSJ torus, then the proof of Theorem \ref{thm: edge scl for non-geometric prime factors} shows that $\scl_M$ restricted to the edge groups can be computed by a degenerate norm $\|\cdot \|$.
-Having only hyperbolic pieces implies that $\|\cdot \|$ has trivial vanishing locus by Corollary \ref{cor:edge group for hyp}, and thus $\scl_M(g)>0$ and there are only finitely many integer points with norm less than $1/48$.
+\begin{cor} Let $M$ be a prime $3$-manifold with only hyperbolic pieces in its (possibly trivial) geometric decomposition, then $\scl_M(g)>0$ for all $g\neq id$ and there are only finitely many conjugacy classes $g$ with $\scl_M(g)<1/48$. \end{cor} \begin{proof} Let $g\neq id$.
+If $g$ is not conjugate into any vertex group, then $\scl_M(g)\ge 1/6$ by Lemma \ref{lemma: 1/6 bound for 3-mfds}.
+If $g$ lies in a hyperbolic piece $N$ and is not conjugate into any peripheral subgroup, then $\scl_M(g)\ge \scl_{(N,\partial N)}(g)>0$ by Lemma \ref{lemma:vertex group hyp case}.
+If $g$ is conjugate into some JSJ torus, then the proof of Theorem \ref{thm: edge scl for non-geometric prime factors} shows that $\scl_M$ restricted to the edge groups can be computed by a degenerate norm $\|\cdot \|$.
+Having only hyperbolic pieces implies that $\|\cdot \|$ has trivial vanishing locus by Corollary \ref{cor:edge group for hyp}, and thus $\scl_M(g)>0$ for all such $g$, and there are only finitely many integer points with norm less than $1/48$.

 Suppose $\scl_M(g)<1/48$.
 Then by our assumption, $g$ must fall into cases (\ref{item: short curve in hyp case}) or (\ref{item: edge group case}) in Theorem \ref{thm: small scl in 3mfds}.
-We have discussed the case where $g$ conjugates into an edge group above.
-As for the other case, there are certainly only finitely many conjugacy classes supported in a hyperbolic piece of $M$ with short geodesic length. \end{proof}
+We have discussed the case where $g$ is conjugate into an edge group above.
+As for the other case, there are only finitely many conjugacy classes supported in a hyperbolic piece of $M$ with bounded geodesic length since each piece has finite volume; See for example \cite{Canary-Leininger}. \end{proof}